Software test introduction

 Open questions; Support, training and advice; Discussion, reference to further information.

-Please note our early bird and save 190 €!
+Please note our early bird discount and save 190 €!

 The seminar price will be credited within 6 months of the seminar if you buy a license.